Lyon-Ynov-Campus/Docs/Ymmersions/CreateFiles - TP Linux.md

 <br>

-### Download the test script

-You can test your exercise by running the script that you can find [here](https://raw.githubusercontent.com/Lyon-Ynov-Campus/Docs/main/Ymmersions/CheckFiles.sh).

-Download the CheckFiles.sh file and put it in the **./CreateFiles/** directory (so that its path is **/CreateFiles/CheckFiles.sh**)

 #### Run the script

 To run the script, you must give it the execute and write rights (chmod 500 ./CreateFiles/CheckFiles.sh) and then you can run it with **./CheckFiles.sh**.